bricelam/EFCore.TextTemplating/README.md

     "EFCore.TextTemplating.DesignTimeServices, EFCore.TextTemplating")]
 ```

-ChinookApp also references the EF Core tools and [my pluralizer extension](https://github.com/bricelam/EFCore.Pluralizer) to enhance the scaffolded code.
+ChinookApp also references the EF Core tools and [my pluralizer extension](https://github.com/bricelam/EFCore.Pluralizer) to enhance the scaffolded code and ErikEJ.EntityFrameworkCore.SqlServer.Dacpac from the [EF Core Power Tools](https://github.com/ErikEJ/EFCorePowerTools) to reverese engineer directly from a DACPAC.

 EFCore.TextTemplating contains three templates: one for scaffolding [the DbContext](EFCore.TextTemplating/MyDbContextGenerator.tt), one for [the IEntityTypeConfiguration](EFCore.TextTemplating/MyEntityTypeConfigurationGenerator.tt) implementations, and one for [the entity types](EFCore.TextTemplating/MyEntityTypeGenerator.tt).